jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

 '
-    content: '<p  style="font-weight:400">It is the most innovative technology available in fixed prosthodontics and represents a great advance in relation to conventional dentistry.
+    content: '<p  style="font-weight:400">It is the most innovative technology available in fixed prosthodontics and represents a great advance in relation to conventional Dentistry.
 We use it to make porcelain inlays, crowns and bridges, prosthesis over implants and other indirect restorative treatments.</p>

 '